autodesk-platform-services/aps-bim360.costmanagement.api-postman.collection/CostTutorial/README.md

 ### Setup Postman environment and Authorization:
 - Import Postman environment & collection, please setup the following environment vialables,
-    - client_id:     Forge App Id.
+    - client_id:     APS App Id.
-    - client_secret: Forge App Secrect.
+    - client_secret: APS App Secrect.

 - Please add the Authorization for the collection, click **Edit Collection**, go to **Authorization** tab, make sure to use **OAuth 2.0** to get a 3 legged token, use it in the **Request Headers**.
 ![3leggedToken](Img/3leggedToken.png)